Cruise Advice For the Best Palermo Port Experience

 Arancina:

-To start, this is one of the city’s most iconic snacks.
+This is one of the city’s most iconic snacks.
 It’s a fried rice ball typically filled with meat sauce and peas (al ragù) or ham and cheese (al burro).
 In Palermo, they are round and called “arancina,” which sets them apart from other regions.

 Panelle: